aagarc9/Andrew-Garcia-Dev-Site/README.md

 2. You will see projects that I have created in UCI web developer course.

-3. You will see my use of CSS to create the portfolio from scratch. (flexbox, CSS var, and media queries.)
+3. You will see my use of CSS to create the portfolio from scratch. (flexbox, CSS var, and media queries.)g

 #Link to stie